syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-PDF-Layers.md

 # Working with PDF Layers

-The layer support in PDF viewer, allows the user to toggle the visibility of individual and group of layers in the PDF document to view, print, save and export as image.
+The layer support in PDF viewer allows users to toggle the visibility of individual and group of layers in the PDF document to view, print, save, and export as image.

 ## Toggling the visibility of a PDF layer